tomorrowkey/notifier-plugin/README.md

 Notifier Plugin
 =================

 Notifier Plugin is a plugin for gradle.
-This plugin provide a ability of notifying you that gradle task is finished.
+This plugin provides an ability of notifying you that gradle task is finished.

 # It supports only Mac
 Sorry for other platform users...